TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/15 - Ezra/Ezra 2/Ezra 2.26.md

 ---

-The children of Ramah and Geba, six hundred twenty and one.
+The children of Ramah and Geba, six hundred twenty-one.